 "Infant mortality" refers to the death of a baby before it reaches its first birthday.
-In 2016 in Tennessee, 597 babies died before reaching their first birthday.
-That's the equivalent of 28 kindergarten classrooms full of children!
+In 2020 in Tennessee, 495 babies died before reaching their first birthday.
+That's the equivalent of nearly 25 kindergarten classrooms!

 The "infant mortality rate" is the number of infant deaths per 1,000 live births.
-The infant mortality rate in Tennessee (shown in green) is still higher than the national infant mortality rate (shown in blue).
+The infant mortality rate in Tennessee (shown in blue) is still higher than the national infant mortality rate (shown in red).

-Even though the overall infant mortality rate and number of infant deaths has been declining over the past few years, there has been an increase in the number of sleep-related deaths.
-In 2016, out of 597 infant deaths, 139 were due to sleep-related causes.
+Even though the overall infant mortality rate and number of infant deaths has been declining over the past few years, sleep-related deaths consistent account for 1 in 4 infant fatalities.
+In 2020 there 115 infant sleep-related deaths.
 That means that 25% of all infant deaths were due to sleep-related causes!

 Some people may think that these sleep-related deaths only occur when parents are obese, or when parents are under the influence of alcohol or drugs.
 Data from Tennessee's Child Fatality Review process shows otherwise.
-The main contributors to sleep-related deaths in Tennessee are: Baby not sleeping in a crib or bassinette (78% of deaths), infant sleeping with other people (55% of deaths), and infant not sleeping on back (47%).
+The main contributors to sleep-related deaths in Tennessee are: Unsafe bedding or toys in the sleeping area (86% of deaths), Infant not sleeping in a crib or bassinette (69% of deaths), infant sleeping with other people (58% of deaths), and infant not sleeping on back (56%).
 These data show why it is important to follow the ABC's of safe sleep—babies should sleep Alone, on their Back, and in a Crib.

 Contributing Factors in Sleep-Related Deaths, Tennessee, 2020